canorve/CluSex/README.rst

 ----
-Since CluSex is designed to give the input catalog for my other project, actually, CluSex only works only for the 14 output sextractor columns below:
+Since CluSex is designed to give the input catalog for my other project, actually, CluSex only works for the 14 output sextractor columns below:

 .. insert columns